The District Of Columbia Bar Foundation

 Overview

-The DC Bar Foundation was established in 1977 as a 501(c)(3) nonprofit to provide a vehicle for lawyers and law firms to contribute to legal services organizations in the District of Columbia.
+The DC Bar Foundation was established in 1977 as a 501(c)(3) nonprofit to provide a vehicle for lawyers and law firms to contribute to legal services organisations in the District of Columbia.
 The Foundation manages a $34 million budget and has awarded more than $208 million in grants since its inception.
-In 2025, the Foundation awarded a record $30.5 million to 36 DC legal services organizations, up from $28.04 million to 35 organizations in 2024.
 The Foundation's mission is to fund, support, and improve legal representation of people who are financially disenfranchised or otherwise underserved in the District of Columbia.
-Revenue comes from three main sources: the Interest on Lawyers' Trust Accounts (IOLTA) program, private donations from individuals and law firms, and appropriations from the DC Council.
+Revenue comes from three main sources: the Interest on Lawyers' Trust Accounts (IOLTA) programme, private donations from individuals and law firms, and appropriations from the DC Council.

 Funding Priorities